Painting on Location

 drawn with a brush

-While you are working on the wet pre-wash with medium, colors can be laid down and another stroke of a different color can be forced to lift the under color and lay the new color.
-Like the pink in the right tree lifting the green.
+While you are working on the wet pre-wash with medium, colors can be laid down and another stroke of a different color can be forced to lift the under color and create the new color - like the pink in the right tree lifting the green.

 100% coverage